mikke89/RmlUiDoc/pages/rml/syntax.md

 next: events
 ---

 RML generally follows the [XML syntax](https://html.spec.whatwg.org/multipage/xhtml.html) for HTML.
-In particular this means that all tags must be closed, otherwise the document will be parsed incorrectly.
+In particular this means that *all tags* must be closed.
 Further, it is assumed that documents are encoded in UTF-8.
 XML namespaces are not supported.

-RML documents are written as a tree of tags, see the [documents](documents.html) page for their general structure.
+RML documents consist of a tree of nodes, see the [documents](documents.html) page for their general structure.
 The following describes some features beyond the common tree parsing behavior.
 For the most part, the syntax is equivalent to a subset of XML and HTML, with some additions.

 ### Character references

 RML supports character references in attributes and in data (text) encountered inside tags.
-When encountered, they will be translated into a specified Unicode code point.
+When encountered, they will be translated into the specified Unicode code point.

 #### Named character references